mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Monday, 23 June 2025

-- The average temperature today is 15.94˚C,
+- The average temperature today is 17.16˚C,
-- With highs of 16.49˚C and lows of 15.39˚C,
+- With highs of 17.75˚C and lows of 16.51˚C,
-- It may feel like 15.21˚C with few clouds
+- It may feel like 16.39˚C with scattered clouds
-- The wind speed is 5.66m/s and visibility is 10000m
+- The wind speed is 6.69m/s and visibility is 10000m
-- The pressure is 1013hPa and humidity is 62%
+- The pressure is 1013hPa and humidity is 56%
 - The sun will rise at 03:49 and set at 20:31

 <!-- weather_marker ends -->